Yemen's warring parties to convene for fragile peace talks in Sweden

 Various U.N. mediators had sponsored a series of failed peace rounds since a Saudi-led coalition intervened in Yemen in 2015 to restore the internationally recognised government of Abd-Rabbu Mansour Hadi, which was ousted from the capital Sanaa by the Iranian-aligned Houthi movement in 2014.

-Deep mistrust among all sides has made it difficult to launch a political process to resolve the disastrous conflict that has killed tens of thousands of people and left millions living under the threat of starvation and disease.
+Deep mistrust among all sides has made it difficult to launch a political process to resolve a conflict that has killed tens of thousands of people and left millions living under the threat of starvation and disease.

-Analysts say getting the parties to Sweden was an accomplishment in itself as the last attempt for talks in Geneva in September was abandoned when the Houthis, who control most population centres in Yemen, failed to show up.
+Analysts say that getting the parties to Sweden was an accomplishment in itself as the previous attempt at talks in Geneva in September was abandoned when the Houthis, who control most population centres in Yemen, failed to attend.

 A U.N. source said the two sides were unlikely to hold direct talks at a renovated castle outside Stockholm.
 Griffiths' team would shuttle between them to discuss confidence-building steps and the formation of a transitional governing body.

-Prospects for the new round of talks have risen as Western allies that supply arms and intelligence to the coalition press Saudi Arabia to end the conflict, seen widely in the region as a proxy war between Riyadh and Tehran.
+Prospects for talks have risen as Western allies that supply arms and intelligence to the coalition press Saudi Arabia to end the conflict, seen widely as a proxy war between Riyadh and Tehran.

-The envoy is seeking agreement on reopening Sanaa airport, swapping prisoners and securing a truce in the Houthi-held port of Hodeidah, now a focus of the war.
+The envoy wants a deal on reopening Sanaa airport, swapping prisoners and securing a truce in the Houthi-held port of Hodeidah, now a focus of the war.

-This could lead to a wider ceasefire that would halt coalition air strikes blamed for the deaths of thousands of civilians and Houthi missile attacks on Saudi cities.
+This could lead to a wider ceasefire that would halt coalition air strikes blamed for the death of thousands of civilians and Houthi missile attacks on Saudi cities.

+The head of the Houthis' Supreme Revolutionary Committee, Mohammed Ali al-Houthi, who is not part of the group's Sweden team, warned in a Twitter post that if no deal is reached to re-open Sanaa airport the movement could close it to all traffic, including movement of U.N. officials.

 The United Nations is trying to avert a full-scale assault on Hodeidah, the entry point for most of Yemen's commercial goods and aid.
 Both sides have reinforced positions in the Red Sea city in sporadic battles after a de-escalation last month.